FelipeMDantas/GoBarber/frontend/README.md

 - [Prettier] - a code formatter
 - [date-fns] - toolset for manipulating JavaScript dates
 - [MongoDB] - a NoSQL source-available cross-platform document-oriented database program
-- [Mongoose] - a schema-based solution to model application data
 - [Redis] - an open source, in-memory data structure store, used as a database
 - [Reactotron] - an app for inspecting React JS and React Native apps
 - [Prop-types] - a runtime type checking mechanism for React props and similar object